Registration

 Global registration

-This is probably the more powerful and accurate algorithm to align deep-sky images.
+This is the preferred algorithm to align deep-sky images with sufficient overlap.

 The global matching is based on triangle similarity method for automatically identify common stars in each image [Valdes1995].
 Our implementation is based upon the program match from Michael Richmond.
 Then, RANSAC [Fischler1981] algorithm is used on the star lists to further reject outliers and determine the projection matrix.
 The robustness of the algorithm depends on the ability to detect the stars while avoiding false detections.
 Siril has a very elaborate star detection algorithm that avoids as much as possible to select objects that are not stars in the fastest possible time.
 The detection of the brightest stars is usually the most important.
 However, if there is a need to detect fainter stars, then the Dynamic PSF window can be used to adjust the detection parameters.